sarthtalati/v1.1-API-Documentation/source/includes/_points.md

 validation_code* | string | Provide the validation code received by the customer through `points/validationcode`. redemption_time | date-time | Provide the redemption date and time in YYYY-MM-DD HH-MM-SS format. program_id | long | Program id associated to the points that you want to redeem.
-Required only for orgs with MLP enabled.
+Required only for orgs with MLP enabled. till_id | string | Till ID from which points are redeemed. group_redemption | boolean | Pass `true` for cross program redemption, that is, redeem loyalty points earned in a loyalty program in a different loyalty program of the org.
+Default value is `false`.

 <aside class="notice">Parameters marked with * are mandatory.</aside>